 Did you ship Haruto and Shoko?
 In season one, Haruto is convinced that his vampiric powers mean that they can never be together and fears getting close to her; there's also Shoko's betrayal of him in season two.

 Did you ship Haruto and Saki?
-Pino takes over Haruto's body and uses it to rape Saki, causing people to abandon the ship en masse due to Unfortunate Implications.
+Pino takes over Haruto's body and uses it to rape Saki, causing people to abandon the ship en masse.
 The surprising/sad thing is that people have actually been returning to this ship in season two due to the previous mentioned problems regarding the Haruto and Shoko shipping.

 Haruto and Aina?
 Aina is killed off almost immediately after we get a Ship Tease.